These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 3. Work on Literature Circle Roles Assignment.

 Have students complete work for their book club.
-See literature circle roles you might like to assign.

 4. Practice Math or Spelling On a Dry-Erase Board.